-Changing default database charset to latin1 and default collation to latin1_general_ci seemed to have solved MySQL server has gone away for some.
+Changing the default database charset to latin1 and default collation to latin1_general_ci seemed to have solved MySQL server has gone away for some.

 Exceeding MySQL max_connections setting

 Max_connections set the maximum permitted number of simultaneous client connections.
 Be careful with this setting!!
 Exhaustion of memory and other resources can occur when set too large and scheduling overhead also increases.
 As a guide, set max_connections to approximately double the previous number of maximum simultaneous client connections.
 E.g., if after a month of uptime, the maximum simultaneous client connections were 114, then set to max_connections=250.
 Before you go crazy with this setting, please read: How MySQL Handles Client Connections.